gonzalogacc/cgol-python/README.md

 # Conway's Game of Life

-A Python implementation of Conway's cellular automaton.
+A Python implementation of Conway's cellular automaton with a flat array.

 ## Rules